-For the years ended December 31, 2018, 2017 and 2016, the Compensation Committee granted 133,000, 81,000 and 133,000 RSUs, respectively, with service conditions to non-executive employees and non-employee directors.
-The RSUs vest over four years for employees and one year for directors, subject to continued service with the Company.
+For the years ended December 31, 2019, 2018 and 2017, the Compensation Committee granted 52,000, 133,000, and 81,000 RSUs, respectively, with service conditions to non-executive employees and non-employee directors.
+The RSUs generally vest over four years for employees and one year for directors, subject to continued service with the Company.